alchemit/alchemit.github.io/README.md

     git commit -a -m "description"

+If after a commit more changes are introduced and one decides to make them part of the previous commit, they could be amended:

+    git commit -a --amend

-Pushing them up to the repository.
+Pushing changes up to the repository.
 Option `-u` adds an upstream reference useful for tracking:

     git push -u origin master